christotsvetanov/gpt-fin-assistant/README.md

 - Knowledge Retrieval
 - Function calling

-Only the Function calling can allow using a payed API in real time by the assistant.
+From them only the Function calling can allow using of APIs ouside the sandbox..

 ## The goal
 The goal is to create an assistant with access to live market data and performing market analisys.
 The easiest way to achieve this is to use [Metatrader5](https://www.metatrader5.com/) [Python API](https://www.mql5.com/en/docs/python_metatrader5)

 # Prerequisites
-1. Use Windows OS.
+1. Windows OS.
 Metatrader works only on Windows
 2. Installed Metatrader.
 During the installation, a demo account to some broker will be created.
-You may use either this demo account or create a real one.
+You may use either this demo account or create another one, even a real one.
 3. Python 3 installed
 4. Obtained [OpenAI API key](https://platform.openai.com/api-keys)